-As one of the busiest neighborhoods in New York City famous for it’s shopping, SoHo (south of Houston) is unsurprisingly home to some fantastic restaurants too.
+As one of the busiest neighborhoods in New York City famous for its shopping, SoHo (South of Houston) is unsurprisingly home to some fantastic restaurants too.
 Locals and tourists alike have to re-fuel between hopping from store to store!
+These are the top 7 restaurants in SoHo you need to check out.

 For an indulgent brunch– The Dutch is famous for their fried chicken for good reason.
 At brunch time, the Hot Fried Chicken is paired with melt-in-your-mouth Honey Butter Biscuits and Slaw.
 At $32 it is very expensive but can certainly be shared.
 To pair, the Dorothy Caesar Bloody Mary is made with gin, clamato, coriander salt and a shucked oyster.
 If you miss brunch and make it for lunch, they also make a great lobster roll!